llpeterson/internetworking/basic-ip.rst

 chunks of 256 addresses at a time, we could more accurately match the amount of address space consumed to the size of the organization.
 For any organization with at least 256 hosts, we can guarantee an address utilization of at least 50%, and typically much more.

-   Even if you can justify a request of a class B network number, don’t bother.
-They are all spoken for.
+(Sadly, even if you can justify a request of a class B network number, don’t bother, because they were all spoken for long ago.)

 This solution, however, raises a problem that is at least as serious: excessive storage requirements at the routers.
 If a single site has,